hissain/CoronaTracker/README.md

 # Core challenges
 1. App Installation - many citizen will have no smartphone hence they will be out of this project.
 However, that would not be issue because at least a large part of the citizens can be covered with this project.
 2. User Privacy - User might not agree to share their locations - However government can create awareness with mobile operations, news media, televisions, gov websites for the sake of humanity.
-Between Health VS. Privacy, nobody want to loose health.
+Between Health vs. Privacy, nobody want to loose Health.
 3. Storage - Storage as a part of infrastructure will be challenge.
 However we can only keep last couple of days i.e. 14 days data into server so that the storage will be constant and easily scalable.

-TBC...
+# Contact
+Please feel free to send email to (hissain.khan@gmail.com), if you want to contribute to this project.